Graduate Liaison of French

 Research and Teaching Interests

-20th- and 21st-century French and Francophone literatures, contemporary French culture, memory studies, gender studies, critical theory, migration, labor, translation
+20th- and 21st-century French and Francophone literatures, contemporary French culture, memory studies, labor studies, critical theory, gender studies, migration, European studies

-At Notre Dame, she is a Faculty Fellow of the Nanovic Institute for European Studies and of the Kellogg Institute for International Studies.
+At Notre Dame, she is a concurrent faculty in Gender Studies, a Faculty Fellow of the Nanovic Institute for European Studies and of the Kellogg Institute for International Studies.
 She is also an associate member of the Centre for the Study of Contemporary Women’s Writing (Institute of Modern Languages Research, UK).

 “Should the Subaltern Clean?,” Mosaic: An Interdisciplinary Critical Journal, vol. 53. no. 1 (2020), pp. 39-54.